ebadi/autonomous_platform/Hardware_Interface_Low_Level_Computer/HOW_TO_EXTEND.md

 ### Software functionality

-If the sensor information already exists and you need to add new software functionality the general implementation steps are:
+If the sensor information already exists and you need to add new software functionality, the general implementation steps are:

 ### Sensors